Amey-Thakur/PONG-GAME/README.md

 # PONG-GAME

- >It is a simple Pong Game in Python using pygame.
+ >It is a simple Pong Game in Python using Pygame.